qlik-oss/corectl/docs/corectl_connection_ls.md

 ## corectl connection ls

-Prints a list of all connections in the specified app
+Prints a list of all connections in the current app

 ### Synopsis

-Prints a list of all connections in the specified app
+Prints a list of all connections in the current app

 ```
 corectl connection ls [flags]